These may be the zestiest, orangiest orange rolls you’ve ever had.

-Add salt and sugar then mix on medium-low speed for about five minutes, scraping down the sides of the bowl to encourage the dough to stick together.
+Add salt, sugar, and zest then mix on medium-low speed for about five minutes, scraping down the sides of the bowl to encourage the dough to stick together.
 Add the butter to the dough, then mix for an additional five minutes, scraping down the bowl as necessary.
 The dough will stick to the bottom of the bowl.

 Turn out the dough onto a lightly floured surface and knead for less than 30 seconds to make a smooth, round ball.
 Transfer the dough, seam side down, into a lightly greased bowl.
 Lightly spray the dough with non-stick spray, then cover the bowl tightly with plastic wrap.
 Let rise until doubled, 40 minutes to one hour.